 - 4.5 The city centre is the regional centre of the West Midlands.
 Pre-recession, it was a major source of new housing in the city with almost 10,500 additional dwellings being delivered in ten years (2001-11) bringing the city centre population to 30,000. - 4.6 The city centre market took longer to emerge from recession than the more traditional markets but recent monitoring shows that the city centre market is flourishing.
-A total of 6,445 dwellings have been completed since 2011 and nearly 3,000 of those were completed in the last two years.
+A total of 10,432 dwellings have been completed since 2011, with a further 16,752 dwellings in the pipeline (under construction or with detail or outline planning consent).